gioragutt/plugin-modules-poc/README.md

 - Different environments
 - A/B Testing
 - Etc

 And so, I want to provide a way for modules to expose some api, that will be available to the app, if and once loaded.

 ## Structure

-The main library is in `/projects/submodules`.
+The main library is in `/projects/plugin-modules`.
-It contains the entire submodules system API, and exposes classes and interfaces which are needed to interact with, an plug into, the submodules sustem.
+It contains the entire plugin modules API, and exposes services which are needed to interact with, an plug into, the plugin module system.

 The example plugin system is in `/projects/forms-registry`.
 The purpose of the library is to save and expose a registry of components with certain attributes (e.g: each component has a category, code, etc.).

-Each submodule can expose such components by using the `forms-registry` library inside `submodules`.
+Each feature module can expose such components by using the `forms-registry` library.

 ## The Example Application